Volkswagen Golf Mk5: TDI Hybrid

 A VW Golf TDI Hybrid concept was shown at the March 2008 Geneva Motor Show.
 The concept vehicle shown had a 74 hp three-cylinder TDI engine – probably the 1.4 litre used in the Volkswagen Polo BlueMotion – mated to a 27 hp electric motor, and a seven-speed double-clutch DSG transmission.
 The electric power system is a Nickel-metal hydride battery in the boot, and a regenerative braking system.
 An "energy monitor" display on the dashboard keeps tabs on what the powertrain is doing, and provides both a stop/start capability and a full-electric mode at low speed.
 The design also includes concepts introduced via BlueMotion, with smaller grill and thinner low-resistance tyres.
 According to Germany's Auto Bild, the car will get 69.9 mpg, and emit 90 g/km of carbon dioxide, less than the 104 g/km emitted by the Toyota Prius and 116 emitted by the Honda Civic Hybrid.
 The TDI Hybrid was expected to be marketed in Europe from mid-2009.

+VW has decided against launching the Golf TDI Hybrid as originally planned.
+Instead, the company is opting to integrate the hybrid system with a 1.4 TFSI four-cylinder engine.
+In a statement during the Geneva press conference, VW mentioned that while the Golf TDI Hybrid remains a concept for now, there is a good chance a similar model will hit production lines in the future.
+According to VW of America spokesperson Keith Price, there are currently no definite plans to put the car into production.
+It remains purely conceptual at this stage.